-The modern American grilled cheese is a more recent invention.
-In the early 1900s, a young man named James L. Kraft was pushed out of his partner's business and stranded in Chicago with only $65.
-Kraft bought a mule and purchased cheese wholesale and sold it to local grocers.
+The modern American grilled cheese sandwich is a more recent invention.
+In the early 1900s, a young man named James L. Kraft was pushed out of his partner's business and stranded in Chicago with only $65 to his name.
+Kraft bought a mule, purchased cheese wholesale, and then sold it to local grocers.
 He soon realized that the major drawback for his cheese customers was spoilage; most restaurants and store owners did not have refrigerators so cheese wheels had to be used within a day of cutting.

 During World War I, the United States Army purchased 6 million pounds of Kraft's cheese.
-In World War II, Navy cooks prepared countless "American cheese filling sandwiches" for hungry Naval seamen.
+In World War II, Navy cooks prepared countless "American cheese filling sandwiches" for hungry seamen.

-In 1949, Kraft Foods introduced Kraft Singles—individually wrapped slices of processed cheese—and it became even easier for home cooks to make grilled cheese sandwiches.
+In 1949, Kraft Foods introduced Kraft Singles, individually wrapped slices of processed cheese, and it became even easier for home cooks to make grilled cheese sandwiches.

 Today, grilled cheese is making a resurgence with gourmet versions popping up in restaurants across the country and people exploring international varieties of grilled cheese sandwiches.